vppmatt/angular-fundamentals/lab-exercises/08-services-and-dependency-injection.md

 ## 2. Inject and use the service in the song-list component

-1. In the song-list component, create a constructor to inject the data service.
+1. In the song-list component, inject the data service.
 It must be made public as we will access it from the HTML.

 <details>
 <summary>